walterav1984/dvswitch/README.md

 sudo cp ~/mygitprojects/dvswitch/data/*.png /usr/local/share/dvswitch/
 ./dvswitch -p 1234 -h 127.0.0.1 #now it works!!!

-or do "sudo make install" and dvswitch gets install with icons and related tools and can be run global!
+or do "sudo make install" and dvswitch gets installed with icons and related tools and can be run global!

 ```
 ###Fix ubuntu 16.04 firewire sudo permissions /dev/fw* for "ancient" DV devices